TW-South-Korea/GJN-2025-transport/README.md

-# GJN 2025 Road Transport Guide
+# Thailand Road Transport Guide 2025

 This PWA provides road transport information for Bangkok and Phuket, Thailand.